s0/tools-snap-service/README.md

 ### Custom Logos

-It's possible to include your site's logo in the header of a PDF.
+While including remote images in the PDF Header/Footer is not supported by Chrome Puppeteer, it is possible to include your site's logo in the header of a PDF.
 First, make a PR against this repository making the following two changes:

 * Add the file to `app/logos` directory.
 * Edit the `app/logos/_list.json` to include the parameter value you prefer, plus the filename.